peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  text strings, constants from Enum types with the <code>Flags</code>
  attribute, and constants from the same Enum type that share an underlying value, should not be passed to this method.</p>
- <p>REMARK: A certain consistency between .NET and Java and between
- FromObject and ToObject are sought for version 4.0.
-It is also hoped that the ToObject method will support deserializing to objects consisting of fields and not getters ("getX()" methods), both in .NET and in Java.</p>

 **Parameters:**